 - How would you describe the perfect day?

 - What is one lasting lesson you learned from your parents?

 - What spells adventure for you?

-(Borrowed from The Complete Book of Questions: 1,001 Conversation Starters for Any Occasion)
+(These conversation starters are borrowed from The Complete Book of Questions: 1,001 Conversation Starters for Any Occasion, by Garry Poole.